etrusci-org/lastfmlog/README.md

 On the first run, you'll be asked for your API credentials.
 Here's how to get those:

-1. Register an user account for you [here](https://www.last.fm/join) .
+1. Register an user account [here](https://www.last.fm/join).
     - Username: this is the one you will enter in your secrets.
     - Email: your email address
-2. Create an API account for LastfmLog [here](https://www.last.fm/api/account/create).
+2. Register an API account [here](https://www.last.fm/api/account/create).
     - Contact email: your email address
     - Application name: whatever you want
     - Application description: whatever you want